 To complete a paper pledge, a donor must complete a form via the standard paper pledging process.
 Paper pledge forms can be found at this link: https://givecfc.org/pledgeform

 NOTE: The current paper pledge form does not include a separate option to note that the pledge funding source will be from a third-party financial institution.
-As such select Check as the allotment source.
+As such, select Check as the allotment source.

 In addition to the paper pledge form, donors must submit an additional note with the pledge form indicating that funding will be sent by their Third-Party institution and provide the name of that institution.